Jury

 [1-475] Jury booklet and DVD

 The jury members will already have been provided with some information about the trial process and their duties and responsibilities.
-The sheriffs screen a DVD entitled “Welcome to jury service” to the jury panel prior to empanelment.
+The court and sheriff screen a DVD entitled “Welcome to jury service” to the jury panel prior to empanelment.
 The sheriff’s officers have standing orders to do this at all court houses.
 It is suggested that judges should acquaint themselves with the content of this DVD.
-Judges wishing to obtain a copy should contact the Assistant Sheriff, Manager Jury and Court Administration.
+Judges wishing to obtain a copy should contact the Deputy Sheriff, Manager Jury Service.

-A booklet “Welcome to Jury Service” is also available at all court houses and may be distributed to jury members by the sheriff’s officers after empanelment.
-Officers have standing instructions to only distribute this booklet with the concurrence of the presiding judge.
-The booklet also provides information about the trial process, the jurors’ duties and responsibilities, and a variety of practical matters (such as court hours and meals).
+A booklet “Observe, listen, decide — jury service: a rewarding responsibility” is also available at all court houses and may be distributed to jury members by the court or sheriff’s officers after empanelment.
+The booklet provides information about the trial process, the jurors’ duties and responsibilities, and a variety of practical matters (such as court hours and meals).
+Additionally, selected jurors are provided with an induction outlining attendance hours, security requirements and various administrative instructions.

 [1-480] Written directions for the jury at the opening of a trial